🎥 Video case study: Designing a Mobile Loyalty Experience for Retail.

 • Developers must strike a delicate balance between creating engaging experiences and ensuring clinical effectiveness.

-• Integrating gamified solutions with existing healthcare systems, including electronic health records, requires careful consideration of technical compatibility and workflow disruption.
+• Integrating gamified solutions with existing healthcare systems, including electronic health records, requires a technically compatible gamification software.

 • Maintaining long-term patient engagement while adhering to standardized medical protocols presents an ongoing challenge.